algorithmica-org/en/eytzinger.md

 }
 ```

-Note that $k$ will be zero if binary search returned no result (i. e. all elements are less than $x$ and all turns were right-turns that got cancelled).
+Note that $k$ will be zero if binary search returned no result (i. e. all elements are less than $x$ and all turns were right-turns that got canceled).
 In that case, you can put a special flag in the first element of `b`.

 This is already 2-3 times faster than `std::lower_bound`, but we are not going to stop there and apply a series of small incremental improvements.